notarobot767/Windows-10-DISM-Scripts/README.md

-# WinPE
-## Windows batch script for managing capture, deployment, and configuration of WinPE enviornment
+# Windows 10 ADK Powershell Scripts for management capture, deployment, and configuration of WinPE enviornment with DISM